sourcegraph/handbook/content/engineering/distribution/managed/operations.md

 ## Restarting for configuration updates

+1. Navigate to the instance that you'd like to access in the `sourcegraph-managed-customer` project(the instance is either the `default-red-instance` or `default-black instance`
+2. SSH into the instance within GCP via the option provided.
-SSH into the instance, cd to `/deployment/docker-compose` and run:
+3. `cd` to the `deployment` folder and run:

-`docker-compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`
+4. `docker compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`